mrmr1993/vimium/CONTRIBUTING.md

   * We follow the recommendations in [our style guide](CODE_STYLE.md), based off [this style guide](https://github.com/polarmobile/coffeescript-style-guide).
-  * We follow two major differences from this style guide:
+  * Our style guide contains two major differences from the original:
     * Wrap lines at 110 characters instead of 80.
     * Use double-quoted strings by default.
   * When writing comments, uppercase the first letter of your sentence, and put a period at the end.